A guided tour of an unfamiliar place can make all the difference.

 How do you relate to God’s person: are you a friend or not?

 Jacob is a rogue.
 Every action seems to be for personal gain until he reaches the end of his resources at Peniel (Genesis 32:22-32).
-There he is transformed and re-named by the gracious power of God.
+There, he is transformed and renamed by the gracious power of God.

 How do you relate to God’s power?

-This cycle traces Joseph’s recognition of God’s purpose for him, and how he lived according to that purpose – not only for himself but also in the flow of God’s ‘Story’ of salvation.
+This cycle traces Joseph’s recognition of God’s purpose for him and how he lived according to that purpose—not only for himself but also in the flow of God’s Story of salvation.

-A key verse is Joseph’s statement to his brothers: “you intended to harm me, but God intended it for good to accomplish what is now being done, the saving of many lives” (50:20).
+you intended to harm me, but God intended it for good to accomplish what is now being done, the saving of many lives.

 How do you relate to God’s purposes?

-In all this, we should never lose sight of God at work – in the foreground and the background.
-After all, this is primarily God’s ‘Story’.
+In all this, we should never lose sight of God at work—in the foreground and the background.
+After all, this is primarily God’s Story.

 Hopefully, this ten-minute “tour” has given you a greater sense of the shape and purpose of Genesis.
 What do you think?